|

 five times.

-remember one night (at Friars)… I had been to Chicago with a manager for a
+night (at Friars)… I had been to Chicago with a manager for a meeting

-meeting with Mercury Records.
-I flew back on the Friday night on a very
+with Mercury Records.
+I flew back on the Friday night on a very crowded

-crowded jumbo and arrived back on the Saturday morning exhausted after a
+jumbo and arrived back on the Saturday morning exhausted after a ten

-ten hour flight.
+hour flight.
 I arrived at Heathrow and was taken home to bed.
-Four
+Four hours

-hours later I was woken to be put in a car to be taken to Friars.
-The rest
+later I was woken to be put in a car to be taken to Friars.
+The rest of

 apparently the gig was fantastic!
 I don’t remember anything about it